webrium/console/README.md

 <br>

-webrium console provides a series of features to the developer and tries to make some tasks easier.
+Webrium console provides a series of features to the developer and tries to make some tasks easier.
 For example, it can be used to create controller files or models, or view the list of databases or tables, etc.

 <br>